Reliance Defence Bags Rs 916 Crore Contract From Defence Ministry - NDTV

-New Delhi: Reliance Defence and Engineering Ltd (RDEL) has signed Rs 916 crore contract with Defence Ministry for design and construction of 14 fast patrol vessels for Indian Coast Guard.
+New Delhi: Reliance Defence and Engineering Ltd (RDEL) has signed a contract worth Rs 916 crore with the Defence Ministry for design and construction of 14 fast patrol vessels for Indian Coast Guard.

 RDEL is a wholly-owned arm of Reliance Infrastructure Ltd (RInfra).